alex-randles/Thesis-Supplementary-Information/README.md

 The following abbreviations are used in these queries:
 `?sm` is the identifier of a subject map.
 `?pom` is the identifier of a predicate object map.
-`?om` is the identifier of a object map.
+`?om` is the identifier of an object map.